bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Well, today we're going to talk to Sergey.
 He's our new colleague at Chaincode.
-He's been doing his PhD and he's been looking at lightning stuff a lot, channel probing especially with the focus on what happens if you have multiple channels, multiple parallel channels between two peers.
+He's been doing his PhD and he's been looking at lightning stuff a lot, channel probing especially with the focus on what happens if you have multiple parallel channels between two peers.

 Speaker 2: 00:01:14